sanity-io/sanity-plugin-google-translate/README.md

 nmp install sanity-plugin-google-translate
 ```

-Somewhere in your studio you should define a list of languages you want to support.
+Somewhere in your studio you should define a list of the languages you want to support.
 One of these should be marked as the default language.
+This will be the base language editors write in.
+The `id` field should correspond to the [language identifiers](https://cloud.google.com/translate/docs/languages) Google use.

 ```javascript
 // languages.js